 Before we start sounding too much like a Cadillac press release, let’s consider what the Seville did not do.

-It appears that the Seville also did little to arrest the growth of the high-end German imports.
-Maurice Hendry quotes Gordon Horsburgh as saying about 30% of Seville buyers would otherwise have bought an imported luxury car, but that doesn’t seem an impressive figure for a model specifically intended as an import fighter.
+Gordon Horsburgh insisted that it did, but Cadillac officials admitted in early 1977 that only about 15% of Seville customers traded in a luxury import, which doesn’t seem an impressive figure for a model specifically intended as an import fighter.
 Meanwhile, German luxury car sales continued to climb.
 Mercedes’ U.S. sales topped 50,000 units for the first time in 1977 and BMW was growing at a formidable rate.

-The upshot was that as successful as the Seville was, it was not really a game changer for Cadillac in terms of demographics.
-It may have kept some existing customers from defecting to the imports, but it appears to have done little to attract buyers who would not have chosen a Cadillac in the first place.
+The upshot is that as successful as the Seville was, it was not really a game changer for Cadillac in terms of demographics.
+It may have kept some existing customers from defecting to the imports, but it appears to have done little to attract buyers who would not otherwise have chosen a Cadillac in the first place.

-The success of the Seville helped to pull Cadillac out of its post-embargo doldrums.
-By 1976, American buyers were returning to big cars as memories of the fuel crisis began to fade.
-Thanks to the excitement surrounding the Seville, and the aggressive marketing tactics Bob Lund had initiated earlier in the decade, Cadillac set a new sales record for the 1976 model year of more than 309,000 units.
+The success of the Seville helped to pull Cadillac out of its post-oil-embargo doldrums.
+By 1976, American buyers were returning to big cars as worries about the fuel crisis began to fade.
+Thanks to the excitement surrounding the Seville and the more aggressive marketing tactics Bob Lund had initiated, Cadillac set a new sales record for the 1976 model year of more than 309,000 units.

-THE FALL: THE BUSTLEBACK 1980 CADILLAC SEVILLE
+THE BUSTLEBACK 1980 CADILLAC SEVILLE

 If Cadillac’s late-seventies success was a bubble waiting to burst, the Iranian revolution in early 1979 provided the needle.
 Fears of renewed oil shortages sent the economy reeling and inflation soaring.
 Cadillac sales plummeted from more than 380,000 in 1979 to around 231,000 for the 1980 model year as GM — and all of Detroit — took a bath.